SRGSSR/pillarbox-apple/Sources/Player/Player.docc/ResourceLoading.md

 @Metadata {
     @PageColor(purple)
-    @PageImage(purpose: card, source: "reel", alt: "An image of a film reel.")
+    @PageImage(purpose: card, source: resource-loading, alt: "An image of a circle arrow in a cloud.")
 }

 Customize how assets are loaded.